 Two of these Frontier Fields galaxy clusters, MACS J0416.1-2403 (abbreviated MACS J0416) and MACS J0717.5+3745 (MACS J0717 for short) are featured here in a pair of multi-wavelength images.

-Located about 4.3 billion light years from Earth, MACS J0416 is a pair of colliding galaxy clusters that will eventually combine to form an even bigger cluster.
+Located about 4.3 billion light-years from Earth, MACS J0416 is a pair of colliding galaxy clusters that will eventually combine to form an even bigger cluster.
 MACS J0717, one of the most complex and distorted galaxy clusters known, is the site of a collision between four clusters.
 It is located about 5.4 billion light years away from Earth.

 These new images of MACS J0416 and MACS J0717 contain data from three different telescopes: NASA’s Chandra X-ray Observatory (diffuse emission in blue), Hubble Space Telescope (red, green, and blue), and the NSF’s Jansky Very Large Array (diffuse emission in pink).
 Where the X-ray and radio emission overlap the image appears purple.
-Astronomers also used data from the Giant Metrewave Radio Telescope in India in studying the properties of MACS J0416.
+Astronomers also used data from the Giant Metrewave Radio Telescope in India to study the properties of MACS J0416.

 The Chandra data shows gas in the merging clusters with temperatures of millions of degrees.
 The optical data shows galaxies in the clusters and other, more distant, galaxies lying behind the clusters.
 Some of these background galaxies are highly distorted because of gravitational lensing, the bending of light by massive objects.
 This effect can also magnify the light from these objects, enabling astronomers to study background galaxies that would otherwise be too faint to detect.
 Finally, the structures in the radio data trace enormous shock waves and turbulence.
 The shocks are similar to sonic booms, generated by the mergers of the clusters.